Apartment Flooring Maintenance

 your money will flow right down that crack.

-every 6 months, but once a year at the very least.
+every 12 months, but at least every other year.
 Not only do you have the

-do this.
-As a landlord myself I can assure you that there are many problems that
+As a prior landlord myself I can assure you that there are many problems that

-can be avoided if you can find them before they become big problems.
+can be avoided if you discover them before they become bigger and more

-You plan your yearly inspection of each apartment.
-Notices
+say you plan your yearly inspection of each apartment on a yearly basis.
+Entry

-have been placed on every apartment door within the 24 or 48 hours as required
+have been placed on every apartment door within 24 or 48 hours or as required

-by law.
+by law in your state.
 As you enter one apartment you hear the sound of running water.
-Upon

 investigation you find that the toilet is continually running due to a broken

-Since you might pay for the water as part of the rental
+landlords pay for the water and sewer costs as part of the rental

-agreement, it is in your best interests to conserve water wherever you can.
-It
+agreement, nonetheless, it is always in everyone's best interest to conserve water wherever

-is a well known fact that tenants are not likely to report problems to you until
+is a well known fact that tenants are not likely to report these type of problems to you until

 There are countless problems that can be avoided by

 conducting regular scheduled inspections.
-You can also help offset the
+You can also help reduce the

 likelihood of a fire if you notice that a tenant is overloading the electrical

-not have good common sense, or are too busy to consider possible safety issues
+not have good common sense, or are too busy to consider all the possible safety issues

 Make a list of all the areas that you want to check while you are